johnnylambada/howmanychips.com/next-app/README.md

 1. Push your code to GitHub
 2. Connect your repository to Netlify
-3. Netlify will automatically build and deploy the site from the `next-app` directory
+3. Netlify will automatically build and deploy the site

 ## License